programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Specifically, if we are installing on one of your servers, the following connections should be allowed.

-Instead, you can install yourself; or we install on our servers (hosting contract).
+If these are not possible, we still have at least two alternative approaches: You can install on your server; or we install on our servers (which then needs a hosting contract).

 ### Connections to the server

 For the installation, we need an SSH access to the server.
+Our approach is:

 ```
-SSH is encrypted, secure and state of the art.
+SSH is encrypted, secure and state of the art, even as a permanently open port.
 ```

- - The account has to have administrative rights directly (root) or via e.g. "sudo bash".
+ - The account has to have administrative rights, either directly as root or via "sudo" or "su".
  - Access can be granted by password or - preferred - by our public ssh key: https://www.programmfabrik.de/files/sshkey4096.txt .
  - Optional: The access may be restricted to our IP address.
-Starting point as DNS name: ***berlin.programmfabrik.de***
+We are using the IP address of ***bern.programmfabrik.de*** (and if you can allow more than one, ***berlin.programmfabrik.de***) as source IP address during access.
  - Optional: The port can be configured by the customer.
 The default is 22.
  - Optional: The access can be secured via a customer operated SSH proxy (also known as Jumphost).
- - Optional: Additionally, a customer operated OpenVPN server can be used.
+ - Optional: Additionally, a customer operated OpenVPN server can be used or a customer operated Cisco SSL server can be used, which is compatible with "OpenConnect".

-SSH access which is secured by key or IP address can be permanently accessible without risk ("port open").

- - Our accesses can then be carried out without any timely arrangements, and thus very promptly and effectively.
- - Optional: In addition, the server can be monitored by us (as part of a maintenance contract).
+ - Optional: Via SSH the server can be monitored by us (as part of a maintenance contract).

+We recommend that we test SSH access a few working days prior to the installation, whereby we also check the prerequisites of the server.

+We will be using the automation software "ansible" for installation, which is built upon SSH.
+Almost all SSH-connections are suited for ansible, but if in doubt about a certian SSH-jumphost installation, you (or we) can test it by connecting with ansible.

 The installation takes several minutes or a few hours in case of complications.

-We recommend that we test SSH access a few working days prior to the installation, whereby we check the prerequisites of the server.

-We will be using the automation software ansible for installation, which is built upon SSH.
-Almost all SSH-connections are suited for ansible, but if in doubt about a certian SSH-jumphost installation, you (or we) can test it by connecting with ansible.

 ### Access via SSH or SSH + OpenVPN {#ssh}

-The graphic below compares our two supported access paths:
+The graphic below compares two supported access paths:

 ![](SSH_or_SSH+OpenVPN_en.png)